The Play That Goes Wrong

 This local production, a joint production of Seattle Rep and Portland Center Stage, gets in on the fun with a Know Before You Go e-mail that messes up your show date by many months and “lost dog” flyers throughout the Seattle Rep venue.
 Poor Winston.
 In New York, I was one of the patrons who was approached by crew members asking if I had seen a dog running around.
 No spoilers, so you will just have to go see the show.

 Peter Pan Goes Wrong, which actually debuted on TV before A Christmas Carol Goes Wrong, is similarly hilarious, and it actually had a Broadway debut in 2023 after previously only having been on stage in the UK.
-I had the joy of meeting two of the three creators and playwrights, Henry Lewis and Jonathan Slayer, when they just happened to be walking down the sidewalk in Times Square at the same time I was.
-I recognized them, yelled out their names, and they seemed happy to be recognized in New York.
+I had the joy of meeting two of the three creators and playwrights, Henry Lewis and Jonathan Sayer, when they were in New York City for a run of Peter Pan Goes Wrong.
 They were both so kind and fun to chat with.

 Another one of their popular television productions is The Goes Wrong Show series, which is the most similar to this play.
 What I especially enjoyed was how the fictional actors were so similar with their unique personality quirks from show to show.
 In newer productions without the original cast, like the current Off-Broadway production and this current Seattle production, you can find these consistent quirks in some of the cast members but not all.
 Some of the actors have worked to mimic the behaviors of the original cast members, while other actors have decided to make the characters their own.
 For long-term fans like me, I really appreciate it when I immediately know who the fictional actor character is even when the physical appearance is very different.
 For patrons not familiar with the show, it of course will not matter.
 Just know that if you now go watch the TV shows or the other stage productions, you will see this consistency in the fictional actors from show to show, which I find to be very fun.